Hercules Mataʻafa: Minnesota Vikings

-Mata'afa signed with the Minnesota Vikings as an undrafted free agent on April 30, 2018.
+Mataʻafa signed with the Minnesota Vikings as an undrafted free agent on April 30, 2018.
 However, on June 6, he suffered a season-ending injury to his ACL.
 He was waived/injured on June 20, 2018, and was placed on injured reserve after clearing waivers.
 He was signed back to the Vikings for the 2019 preseason.
 He managed to make the final roster coming out of training camp.
 On September 15, 2019, in his NFL debut, he recovered an Aaron Rodgers fumble in a loss to the Packers.

-Mata'afa was waived by the Vikings on October 13, 2020, and re-signed to the practice squad two days later.
+Mataʻafa was waived by the Vikings on October 13, 2020, and re-signed to the practice squad two days later.
 He was elevated to the active roster on October 31 for the team's Week 8 game against the Green Bay Packers, and reverted to the practice squad after the game.
 He was promoted to the active roster on November 6, 2020.

-On August 31, 2021, Mata'afa was waived by the Vikings.
+On August 31, 2021, Mataʻafa was waived by the Vikings.

 Washington Football Team

-The Washington Football Team signed Mata'afa to their practice squad on December 14, 2021.
+The Washington Football Team signed Mataʻafa to their practice squad on December 14, 2021.
 He was released on December 22.

 Jacksonville Jaguars

-On December 28, 2021, Mata'afa was signed to the Jacksonville Jaguars practice squad, but was released six days later.
+On December 28, 2021, Mataʻafa was signed to the Jacksonville Jaguars practice squad, but was released six days later.

 New Jersey Generals

-Mata'afa signed with the New Jersey Generals of the United States Football League on May 19, 2022.
+Mataʻafa signed with the New Jersey Generals of the United States Football League on May 19, 2022.
 He re-signed with the Generals on October 11, 2023.
 The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

 Birmingham Stallions

-On January 5, 2024, Mata'afa was selected by the Birmingham Stallions during the 2024 UFL dispersal draft.
+On January 5, 2024, Mataʻafa was selected by the Birmingham Stallions during the 2024 UFL dispersal draft.
 He signed with the team on February 28.
-He was released on March 10, 2024.
+Mataʻafa was released on March 10.